clplaneguy/PythonForMegaPi/README.md

 # and the Raspberry Pi 3
 ## How To Use
 ### Prepare the Arduino IDE
- * Download the Arduino library for Makeblock
+ * Download the Makeblock's library for the Arduino IDE

  https://github.com/Makeblock-official/Makeblock-Libraries/archive/master.zip
  * Copy the makeblock folder to your arduino default library.
 Your Arduino library folder should now look like this